-Sensory rooms are dedicated spaces to help autistic people manage how they feel within their environment and prevent them feeling overwhelmed or anxious.
+Sensory rooms are dedicated spaces to help people with autism manage how they feel within their environment and prevent them feeling overwhelmed or anxious.

 "People living with autism don't do relationships"

 This is not true.
-People with autism interact with people in different ways which may come across as being disinterested.
-They find it challenging to read non-verbal forms of communication such as facial expressions, body language, physical gestures and eye contact.
+People with autism interact with others in different ways which may come across as being disinterested.
+They can find it challenging to read non-verbal forms of communication such as facial expressions, body language, physical gestures and eye contact.

 However, as they learn to recognise social cues, they are capable of building strong friendships.
-Everyone needs friends and autistic people are no different.
+Everyone needs friends and people with autism are no different.

-Just like with friendships, autistic people are also very capable of building and maintaining romantic relationships.
-Although they find it difficult to read body language and social cues, many autistic people find themselves in happy and healthy relationships.
+Just like with friendships, people with autism are also very capable of building and maintaining romantic relationships.
+Although they find it difficult to read body language and social cues, many people with autism find themselves in happy and healthy relationships.

 "There is a cure and prevention for autism"

 There is no ‘fix’ for autism and why should there be?
-Autistic people are wonderful, empathetic and caring individuals.
+People with autism are wonderful, empathetic and caring individuals.